Research Interests

 • May 4

-Murray's paper on transient ULXs was accepted for publication
+Murray's paper on transient ULXs is accepted for publication

 Staff Scientist Murray Brightman's paper on a new sample of transient ultraluminous X-ray sources he found was accepted for publication by the Astrophysical Journal.
 Congratulations Murray!